markwkiehl/blynk_blueprint_asset_tracking/README.md

 ## Automation
 An [automation](https://docs.blynk.io/en/concepts/automations) can be created to notify the user when the device position has changed more than 122 m / 400 ft since it was powered on, or since the last time data was published (firmware variable TIMER_INTERVAL_MS). &nbsp; See [datastream V5 'position_changed'](https://github.com/markwkiehl/blynk_blueprint_asset_tracking/tree/main#blynk-web-dashboard--blynkapp-widgets) for more details. &nbsp; Details on how to create an automation are in the article [How to connect a Particle device to Blynk](https://blynk.io/blog/how-to-connect-a-particle-device-to-blynk).

+## Troubleshooting
+The Particle Console provides information about when the device has last connected, the cellular signal strength, etc.  You can also see what data has been pushed from the device to Blynk by reviewing the Integration webhook log.

 ## Related Links
 [How to connect a Particle device to Blynk](https://blynk.io/blog/how-to-connect-a-particle-device-to-blynk)<br/>